 Our corporate headquarters are located in Ann Arbor, Michigan where we lease and occupy approximately 19,400 square feet of office space.
+We have entered into an amendment to our current lease agreement that, effective as of November 1, 2023, will reduce our leased office space to approximately 11,500 square feet.
 We believe our current facilities will be sufficient to meet our needs until expiration.